TannerGilbert/Tensorflow-Object-Detection-API-Train-Model/README.md

 Now that the Tensorflow Object Detection API is ready to go, we need to gather the images needed for training.

-To train a robust model, we need lots of pictures that should vary as much as possible from each other.
-That means that they should have different lighting conditions, different backgrounds and lots of random objects in them.
+To train a robust model, the pictures should be as diverse as possible.
+So they should have different backgrounds, varying lighting conditions, and unrelated random objects in them.

-You can either take the pictures yourself or you can download them from the internet.
-For my microcontroller detector, I have four different objects I want to detect (Arduino Nano, ESP8266, Raspberry Pi 3, Heltect ESP32 Lora).

-I took about 25 pictures of each individual microcontroller and 25 pictures containing multiple microcontrollers using my smartphone.
-After taking the pictures make sure to transform them to a resolution suitable for training (I used 800x600).
+You can either take pictures yourself, or you can download pictures from the internet.
+For my microcontroller detector, I took about 25 pictures of each individual microcontroller and 25 pictures containing multiple microcontrollers.

 ![](doc/image_gallery.png)